N3v1/SwiftData-ToDo-App/README.md

 ## Features
 **Add Tasks:** Add new tasks by using the "New ToDo" button and entering the name and additional details of the task.

-**Edit Tasks:** You can edit existing tasks by selecting them from the list and making the desired changes.
+**Edit Tasks:** You can edit existing tasks by swiping right on a reminder and clicking the pencil.
+Now you can make the desired changes.

-**Delete Tasks:** If you have completed a task or no longer need it, you can delete it from the list.
+**Delete Tasks:** If you have completed a task or no longer need it, you can click on or delete it by swiping right and clicking the garbage can.

-**Manage Task Status:** Mark tasks as completed to track their progress and keep an overview of your activities.
+**Manage Task Status:** Mark tasks as completed to track their progress and keep an overview of your activities by clicking on the gray tick of the reminder.

 **User-friendly Interface:** The app provides an intuitive user interface that allows you to easily organize and manage your tasks.